jrusev/jrusev.github.io/content/post/hacking-mnist.md

 that downloads the MNIST data and loads it to memory.

-The major difference is that instead of loops I use matrix operations, which means you can process the entire mini batch as a matrix instead of a single training example.
-As a result, the network is about 5 times faster than the original code, while you can still see what's going on under the hood.
+The major difference is that instead of loops I use matrix operations, which means you can process the entire mini batch as a matrix instead of iterating over each training example.
+As a result, the training is about 5 times faster than the original code, while you can still see what's going on under the hood.
+I changed the activation function from sigmoid to ReLU, which is just `f(x) = max(0, x)` and its derivative is as simple as `x > 0` (applied element-wise).
 I've also dropped the bias terms because in this problem they do not considerably improve accuracy.

 ### Implementation with a high-level ML library